zorua98741/PS3-Rich-Presence-for-Discord/README.md

 # PS3-Rich-Presence-for-Discord
 Discord Rich Presence script for PS3 consoles on HFW&HEN or CFW.

-Display what you are playing on your PS3 via Discord's game activity.
+Display what game you are playing on PS3 via your PC!

 ## Display Example
 <table>